 A disproportionally lengthy return through Portishead and Pill, alleviated by the seaside features and views.
-Outward route past St Georges above Pill and return under the railway bridge and past the harbour inlet.
+Return to outward route past St Georges in Easton in Gordano above Pill and return under the railway bridge and past the harbour inlet.

 Acceptable shared path beside Harbour Road in Portishead.
 The road is in any case not exceptionally busy.
 Portway shared cycle path as usual just acceptable for one way use.
 Take care meeting oncoming cyclists in the sections with no verge between path and road.
 Noise from the M5 above somewhat obvious in the Gordano valley.

 Walton Drove: Mallard on rhine in Clapton-in-Gordano National Nature Reserve

 Welsh hills across the Severn in February murk

 Brighter in March: MV Elbspirit heading for Portishead, seen from the coast road.